Fairy Ring and Localized Dry Spot

 - Keep localized dry spots very moist by frequent injection of water into and through the rings in dry weather.
 Deep punctures through the soil surface and addition of wetting agents enhance this approach.

 - Prevent the accumulation of thatch as this deprives the fungi of a food source and slows their growth.

 - Symptoms can often be masked by a combination of deep irrigation and carefully timed nitrogen applications.
 This promotes turf growth around and within the rings to match the growth of the stimulated rings.
 Iron applications can also be used to promote dark, green growth.

-- Cultivation or mixing of soil can be effective.
+- Cultivation or mixing of soil can be labor intensive but may be effective.
 Soil must be thoroughly cultivated and soaked with water, then left unplanted for a period of time.
 Turf may be removed and restored as sod.

 - Rapid eradication by soil replacement is an extreme but sometimes effective technique.
 The sod and underlying soil is removed to a depth of 8-30 inches, the soil replaced with clean, preferably sterilized topsoil, before turf is reestablished.

 Applications of fungicides or wetting agents produce limited and inconsistent results.
-Numerous species of fungi produce fairy rings; some are not sensitive to registered fungicides or are too deep in the soil to be reached.
+Numerous species of fungi produce fairy rings, and some are not sensitive to registered fungicides.
+In addition, the fungi often originate from deep in the soil where fungicides cannot reach.
 Success requires that the fungicides and/or wetting agents be well distributed throughout the soil by a combination of thorough irrigation and physical disruption of the soil surface.

 For a listing of fungicides currently labeled to manage this disease, refer to the Disease Management chapter of UMass Extension's Professional Guide for IPM in Turf for Massachusetts.